 Attendance: Students are expected to attend every lab session.
 Any student who does not have their safety goggles or lab coat, is not dressed appropriately, or has not completed the pre-lab preparation on time will be marked absent.
-Due to safety constraints and size limitations, students are not allowed to make up an experiment in another section.
-Missing a lab period for any reason will result in an automatic zero for any inclass work that is not completed.
-The Pre-lab and Post-lab exercises can still be completed via Sakai, and the normal due dates will still apply.
-Students will be allowed to complete an alternate Lab Notebook assignment for ONE absence from lab during the course.
-Absent students are responsible for requesting it via email from the instructor within 48 hours of the absence.
+Due to safety constraints, time, and size limitations, students are not allowed to make up an experiment in another section.
+Missing a lab period for any reason will result in an automatic zero for any in-class work that is not completed.
+The Pre-lab and Post-lab exercises can still be completed via Sakai, but the normal due dates will still apply.
+Students will be allowed to complete an alternate assignment for the Lab Results/Notebook and Safety scores for ONE absence from lab during the course.
+Students are responsible for requesting it via email from the instructor within 48 hours of the absence.
 Any additional missed work beyond one experiment cannot be made up and will result in 0s.

-There will be an attendance sheet that students are required to sign upon entering the lab.
+Students are required to check in with their TA and sign an attendance sheet before entering the lab.
 It is critical that the attendance sheet exactly matches who is present in the lab in the event of an emergency.
-If someone must leave the lab after signing in (e.g., to use the restroom, get a drink of water, etc.) that person must be sure to talk to their TA to log out on the attendance sheet.
+If someone must leave the lab after signing in (e.g., to use the restroom, get a drink of water, etc.) that person must be sure to talk to their TA and/or log out on the attendance sheet.
 For safety's sake, to better results and to be fair to both lab partners, students should limit time out of the lab.
-Students who leave the lab for a period longer than 10 minutes will receive a deduction from the lab notebook entry for that experiment.
+Students who leave the lab for a period longer than 10 minutes will receive a deduction from the Lab Results/Notebook points for that experiment.

-Additionally, students who arrive late may be asked to perform an experiment solo.
-Students must arrive within 15 minutes of the start time for lab in order to do the experiment; any student arriving more than 15 minutes late will be marked absent.
+Additionally, to ensure fairness to everyone, students who arrive late may be asked to perform an experiment solo.
+Students must arrive within 15 minutes of the start time for lab to complete the experiment; any student arriving more than 15 minutes late will be marked absent.